|Nutrition Facts (per serving)|

 Use a fork or small whisk to whisk everything together until fully incorporated and the olive oil won't separate.
 This will probably take a minute or two longer than you think.

-Next, stir in the finely chopped fresh basil and fresh parsley and combine well.
+Stir in the finely chopped fresh basil and parsley and combine well.

-Finally, taste your dressing, and add a bit of salt and pepper to taste, if you'd like, and stir or whisk together again to combine.
+Taste your dressing, and add a bit of salt and pepper to taste if you'd like.
+Stir or whisk together again to combine.